atet/copilot/README.md

 ## Documentation and More with an AI Copilot

-If your results are similar to mine, Gemini got rid of all the comments I had; let's see about Gemini automatically adding comments back for us.
+If your results are similar to mine, Gemini got rid of all the comments we had; let's see about Gemini automatically adding comments back for us.

 24. Highlight the new code, right click, select "Continue" → "Write Comments for this Code"
 25. You can accept what Gemini documented for you or reject and try again for a slightly different result